-The Board is ultimately responsible for the company's system of internal controls and for reviewing its effectiveness.
+The Board is ultimately responsible for the Company's system of internal controls and for reviewing its effectiveness.
 The directors are aware that internal control systems are designed to manage, rather than eliminate, the risk of failure to achieve business objectives, and can only provide reasonable, and not absolute, assurance against normal business risks.

-The Audit Committee continued to review the company's systems of internal controls which are monitored by the Endo Group's finance department and is satisfied with their effectiveness.
+The Audit Committee continued to review the Company's systems of internal controls which are monitored by the Endo Group's finance department and is satisfied with their effectiveness.

-Periodic strategic reviews which include consideration of long-term financial projections and the evaluation of business alternatives are convened by the Board.
+Periodic strategic reviews, which include consideration of long-term financial projections and the evaluation of business alternatives, are convened by the Board.
 An annual budget is prepared and performance against this plan is actively monitored and reported to the Board.

-The company is committed to the highest standards of business conduct and seeks to maintain these standards across all of its operations.
-The company has an appropriate organisational structure for planning, executing, controlling and monitoring business operations in order to achieve its objectives.
+The Company is committed to the highest standards of business conduct and seeks to maintain these standards across all of its operations.
+Policies and procedures are in place for the reporting and resolution of fraudulent activities.
+The Company has an appropriate organisational structure for planning, executing, controlling and monitoring business operations in order to achieve its objectives.

-The Board, with the assistance of the management team, is responsible for the identification and evaluation of key risks applicable to the areas of business in which the company is involved.
+The Board, with the assistance of the management team, is responsible for the identification and evaluation of key risks applicable to the areas of business in which the Company is involved.
 These risks are assessed on a continual basis.